 In 2014, Tim and his partners acquired their second restaurant space in Cabbagetown, another well-known artist community.
 And with great enthusiasm, Tim was at it again, tearing out walls, designing and building out this beautiful space.
 I’ve introduced many friends to Cabbage Pie.
 “Wow” is the first thing they say when they enter the front room.
 Most restaurant owners rely on well season interior designers to pull off what Tim calls, “Victorian smashed into mid-century modern.”

 The pizza is fantastic at this “Pizza Bistro” as Tim likes to refer to it – but don’t fooled by the name, because there is a full range of culinary options on the menu with a full bar and a very popular brunch served on Sundays.
-Cabbage Pie has been a favorite stop on many private party bike tour events and we look forward to working with them on our Cultural Arts events.
-To learn more about these fine establishments, google Bantam Pub and Cabbage Pie.
+Cabbage Pie has been a favorite stop on many private party bike tour events and we look forward to working with them on our Street Art events.
+To learn more about these fine establishments, visit Bantam Pub and Cabbage Pie.

 Welcome to the Bicycle Tours of Atlanta Blog!
 Here we’ll post news and information about our various guided tours, cool events happening in Atlanta, discounts on tours, special news from our shop, and, really, anything else we might find interesting.
 We want to do our best to highlight the best parts of this city, the nooks and crannies only locals know, the artists who have found hope and inspiration in the Atlanta streets, and a culture that thrives on the nourishment of it’s Southern roots.
 We’re excited to have you; stick around, we’ll be posting more soon!